Hurricane Katrina’s Ghosts

-On August 23, 2005, Hurricane Katrina was formed out of nowhere as various tropical depression merged and all hell broke loose.
-In the blink of an eye, the vestigial remnants of old storms, and dying embers of fading hurricanes joined forces a something massive, destructive, and primal roar in the middle of the Atlantic.
+On August 23, 2005, Hurricane Katrina was formed out of various tropical depressions merging, all hell broke loose.
+In the blink of an eye, something massive, destructive, and primal roared into life in the middle of the Atlantic.

-Early the next day, the depression strengthened into a tropical storm and vectored towards Florida, Katrina finally made the grade and became a hurricane two hours before making landfall at Hallandale Beach, FL, on August 25.
-In the course of two days, it had passed from being a small zephyr whimsically riding the surf in the Atlantic into an actual hurricane; no one was prepared, it came out of the left field and everyone was gobsmacked.
+Early the next day, the depression strengthened into a tropical storm and vectored towards Florida, Katrina finally became a hurricane two hours before making landfall at Hallandale Beach, FL, on August 25.
+In the course of two days, it had passed from being a small zephyr whimsically riding the surf in the Atlantic into an actual hurricane; no one was prepared, it came out of left field and everyone was gobsmacked.
 Nonetheless, there was a sigh of relief after Katrina pounded Florida.
 The storm, it seemed, had weakened considerably; the eye of the beast was fading out and the winds were starting to scatter.
-Florida had taken a hit but the Sunshine State had seen worst.
+Florida had taken a hit but the Sunshine State had seen worse in the past.
 FEMA, the Government, and coastal cities all over the Gulf did a little jig.

 Then, Katrina, the nasty b%&ch she turned out to be, did a double-take and decided to make a pig’s breakfast out of all the forecasts.
-Katrina hit the restorative warm waters of the Gulf Of Mexico on August 26 and for a couple of days just stood there taking a dip and getting its strength back.
+Katrina hit the restorative warm waters of the Gulf Of Mexico on August 26 and for a couple of days just stood there getting its strength back.

 On August 26 it began to rapidly intensify; with such speed and ferocity that meteorologists were taken aback and could only look at their screens and violently thumb them: